moonxbt/slate/source/index.html.md

 - HTTP 5XX return codes are used for internal errors; the issue is on MoonXBT's side.

 ## General Information on Endpoints
-- For POST endpoints, the parameters may be sent as a query string or in the request body with content type application/x-www-form-urlencoded.
+- For POST endpoints, the parameters may be sent as a query string or in the request body.
 You may mix parameters between both the query string and request body if you wish to do so.
 - Parameters may be sent in any order.
 - If a parameter sent in both the query string and request body, the query string parameter will be used.